 Keep in mind, the concerted activity cannot be malicious or reckless.
 For example, if there are threats of violence, misleading or false statements, or any negative remarks about an employer’s service or product that doesn’t involve a labor issue, then such statements are not protected.

-If you have been fired, demoted, or otherwise retaliated against because of your social media post, contact Shellist Lazarz Slobin LLP today at (713) 352-3433 and schedule a case evaluation.
+If you have been fired, demoted, or otherwise retaliated against because of your social media post, contact Shellist Lazarz Slobin today at (713) 352-3433 and schedule a case evaluation.